zaps166/QMPlay2/README.md

 ####Windows

 - Watch the video: http://zaps166.sf.net/downloads/QMPlay2_youtube-dl.mp4
-- If the video doesn't play inside the web browser - pase the address to QMPlay2 (Ctrl+V) and play it there!
+- If the video doesn't play inside the web browser - pase the address to QMPlay2 (Ctrl+V) and play it!
-- Windows XP: I don't know why, but the exe file needs .NET 3.5.
+- Windows XP: I don't know why, but "youtube-dl.exe" needs .NET 3.5.

 ####Arch Linux / Manjaro Linux

-- Install "youtube-dl" from the repositories: ```sudo pacman -S youtube-dl```
+- Install "youtube-dl" from repositories: ```sudo pacman -S youtube-dl```

 ####Other Linux distributions or other operating system